logo

 Same store growth and why dental practices should own access to their patients’ payment data with Brian Colao

-Subscribili recently sat down with Brian Colao, who shared his opinion that the practices should own access to patients’ sensitive...
+Subscribili sat down with Brian Colao, who shared why practices should own access to patients’ sensitive data.

 Sudha Vetri